material-components/material-components-web/docs/contribute/feat.md

 ### Format Commit Message

-The final commit message for a feat to the mdc-foo package should look like this:
+The final commit message for a feature to the `mdc-foo` package should look like this:

 ```
 feat(foo): Short description of feature
 ```

-This commit message is pulled into our CHANGELOG when we [release](../open_source/README.md).
+This commit message is pulled into our CHANGELOG when we [release](../open_source/README.md) and is based on [Angular's Git commit guidelines](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit).